haykbit/react-music-player/README.md

 This project has a naming strategy for its different elements to facilitate and unify the work between its Collaborators.
 These conventions are presented below.

+### Branches
+Branches are always preceded by a Category Word and a Number.

+The category word tries to be descriptive and define the content of the branch: __F__ for __Features__, __FIX__ for __fixes__ and __error handling__, __DOC__ for __Documentation__ or __ENH__ for __Enhancements__.

+This category word is followed by a number, that always correspond with the __issue number__ of the project.
+This is an easy an ordered system that allows the Collaborators to find and work easily on each task.

+After this featured code, you can find a short but descriptive name that is separated by hyphens.

+By this rule this is a real case of the Branch name that you can find in this same project: _F01/user-authentication_.

+### Structural elements
+Structural element names have a strict policy to be simple, clear and descriptive.
+This element includes React components and pages as well as all the main elements of Servers, and normally have to be written with __camelCase__ convention.
+The exception to this are React components, who are written using __PascalCase__ convention.

+### Style elements
+Style elements, that includes all _scss_ files and _classes_ have the same rules: lowercase connected by hyphens.
+The names need to be __descriptive__ but __short__ and, in case they are nested components or classes, should have a reference of their __parent element__ on the name.

 ## File Structure
 - Front-end
 ```